samtecspg/conveyor/docs/_getting_started/channel-creation.md

 ### The Sources Screen
 ![Starting screen for conveyor]({{ "/img/conveyor.png" | absolute_url }})

 The easiest way to get started is with the `Data File Upload` source, which expects a delimited text file, JSON, or XML file.
 Clicking on it will bring you to a screen with additional fields you need to fill in.
-One of thich in this source is a file upload.
+One of which is a file upload.
 Fill out the form and choose a CSV file to upload.
 If you need some good examples download one of the files from [here](https://www.data.gov).
 I'm going to grab the [Air Quality Measurements Dataset](https://catalog.data.gov/dataset/air-quality-measures-on-the-national-environmental-health-tracking-network)

 ### The Create Screen
 Here's what my **+ Create** page looks like after everything is filled in: